8ctavio/vergil/apps/docs/src/components/confirm.md

 #### Parameters

 - `theme`: Theme to style `Confirm` with.
-Different themes help transmit a request level of concern to the user.
+Different themes help transmit a request's level of concern to the user.
 Possible `theme` values with available aliases are summarized in the following table.
     | `theme`     | Aliases |
     | ----------- | ------- |
     | `'brand'`   | none |